 With rates of obesity continuously on the rise, many people are seeking ways to lose weight and commonly wonder if protein shakes are good for their weight loss journey.

-The truth is, protein shakes should be a staple in your meal plan since they promote overall health, support weight reduction and building muscle.
-However, it’s crucial to understand the potential risks of over consumption, which types are best, how to time your protein shakes for maximum results and the fundamentals of how protein works .
+The truth is, protein shakes can be a staple in your meal plan since they promote overall health, support weight reduction and building muscle.
+However, it’s crucial to understand the potential risks of over consumption, which types are best, how to time your protein shakes for maximum results and the fundamentals of how protein works.

-Recent research has discovered a group of receptors in our bodies that are able to recognize amino acids, which can impact how digestion is regulated .
-Some of these receptors are located within our digestive tract and they secrete two gut hormones, the glucagon-like peptide 1 (GLP-1) and the peptide tyrosine tyrosine (PYY) .
-Whey protein specifically has been shown to increase circulating levels of GLP-1 and PYY gut hormones causing an appetite-suppressant effect .
+Recent research has discovered a group of receptors in our bodies that are able to recognize amino acids, which can impact how digestion is regulated.
+Some of these receptors are located within our digestive tract and they secrete two gut hormones, the glucagon-like peptide 1 (GLP-1) and the peptide tyrosine tyrosine (PYY).
+Peptides for weight loss isn’t a new concept and whey protein specifically has been shown to increase circulating levels of GLP-1 and PYY gut hormones causing an appetite-suppressant effect.

 Lean Muscle Retention

-A high-protein diet is also known to promote reduction of body weight and fat mass, while maintaining lean muscle mass .
+A high-protein diet is also known to promote reduction of body weight and fat mass, while maintaining lean muscle mass.
 Diets that have been proven to promote weight loss are those that restrict the amount of calories that are consumed.
-It is important to increase protein intake when losing weight because it has been shown to conserve lean body mass and promote losing weight primarily as adipose tissue that stores fat [10,13].
+It is important to increase protein intake when losing weight because it has been shown to conserve lean body mass and promote losing weight primarily as adipose tissue that stores fat.

 Healthy Metabolism to Lose Weight

 The process of digesting protein also leads to the stimulation of many physiological and metabolic responses known to reduce feelings of hunger.
 Diets that have more protein allow for greater energy expenditure, when compared to diets with less protein.